Illumina/NirvanaDocumentation/docs/introduction/parsing-json.md

 |||Ensembl||||||||||||||||||||||||||||||||||||||||||||0.792|-0.109757, (etc.)
 ```

-Originally Nirvana used the same VCF notation as VEP uses above.
+Originally Illumina Annotator used the same VCF notation as VEP uses above.
 The problem is that you end up with a large amount of text that is difficult to parse out by eye and requires the use of several delimiters to divide the information into useful segments.
 When we originally annotated this variant using VEP, **this single variant used 488,909 bytes** (almost ½ MB).
 Surprisingly, we found that this broke some downstream tools that had preconceived notions of how long a single line could be in a VCF file.

 :::caution
 Whitespace is not allowed in the VCF INFO field.
 This means that if you wanted to express a gene description from OMIM: **"HRAS PROTOONCOGENE, GTPase; HRAS"**, you would need to replace the spaces with something else like an underline.
 You would also need to hope that the VCF parser correctly handles embedded commas and semicolons in the description.